bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 - Create a separate folder for the Excel analysis and the R analysis.
 - For each, adhere to the directory hierarchy showed below.
-- Create a zip file for both project folders.
+- Create a separate zip file for the Excel and the R analysis.
 - Upload both zip files separately in Brightspace.